Generic Name: interferon beta-1a (IN-ter-FEER-on BAY-ta)

 - Interferon beta-1a contains albumin, which comes from human blood.
 There is a very rare risk of getting a viral disease or a CNS disease called Creutzfeldt-Jakob disease from products with albumin.
 No cases of these problems have been found in patients who have used interferon beta-1a.

 - Lab tests, including blood cell counts, liver function, and thyroid function, may be performed while you use interferon beta-1a.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- PREGNANCY and BREAST-FEEDING: Interferon beta-1a may cause harm to the fetus.
-If you think you may be pregnant, contact your doctor.
+- PREGNANCY and BREAST-FEEDING: If you become pregnant or if you plan on getting pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using interferon beta-1a while you are pregnant.
 It is not known if interferon beta-1a is found in breast milk.
 If you are or will be breast-feeding while you use interferon beta-1a, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of interferon beta-1a: